 What Is IEC 61508?
 How To Determine Safety Integrity Level (SIL) Basics?

-Ensuring the functional safety of software is essential for many industries.
-One beneficial strategy is to use functional safety standards.
+IEC 61508 helps to ensure the functional safety of software for many industries.
+That is why one beneficial strategy is to use functional safety standards.
 Here, we explain what is IEC 61508 and provide safety integrity level (SIL) basics — including what is SIL and how to determine the SIL level.

 Read along or jump ahead to the section that interests you the most:

 - What Are Safety Integrity Level (SIL) Basics?

 - Guide to IEC 61508 Software Compliance

 - ➡️ Start Your Free Static Code Analysis Trial